 Spot factoring may be just what you need if you’re experiencing a sluggish cash flow.
 Cash flow problems pose a serious threat to the health and continued growth of your construction company.

-Without a steady stream of cash coming in, it’s harder to invest in new or larger projects, continue to pay down debt, or meet payroll and other expenses.
+Without a steady stream of cash coming in, it’s harder to invest in new or larger projects, pay down debt, or meet payroll and other expenses.

-If you struggle to maintain consistent cash flow, you may find spot factoring is an easy and painless solution to your problem.
+If you struggle to maintain consistent cash flow, you may find spot factoring is a quick and painless solution to your problem.
 Before we dive into what spot factoring is and how it can help you, let’s take a look at some common issues that could be the reason behind your company’s cash flow troubles.

 What Causes Cash Flow Problems?